This object is eligible for a Certificate of BADA Provenance

 Spink; Private collection, U.K. until 2018

-Oakhampton is on the road from Exeter to Hengar and would have been an easy place for the artist to stop en route.
-Oakhampton Castle overlooking the river Okement was once the largest in Devon.
-A ruin by Rowlandson’s time, the original Norman motte and bailey castle was converted into a grand home in the fourteenth century by Hugh Courteney, Earl of Devon.
-It fell into decline during the reign of Henry VIII.
+The original Norman motte and bailey structure was converted into a grand home in the fourteenth century by Hugh Courteney, Earl of Devon.
+It fell into decline during the reign of Henry VIII, and by Rowlandson’s time it was a ruin.